oschwartz99/333/README.md

-# COS 333 Project
+# PICKUP Project

-## N.B. we will be using python3 (as Python 2.7 is soon to be deprecated).
+### N.B. we will be using python3 (as Python 2.7 is soon to be deprecated).
 Currently using MapBox, Django, MongoDB

+CURRENT PROGRESS:
+- Creating user login page/sign up page (see tutorial below)

+TENTATIVE TO-DO:
+- Begin learning Mapbox API to add additional functionality
+- Begin fleshing out what we need to add to Mapbox (e.g. pop-up labels for pickup sites)
+- Brainstorm other functionality (do we want just a map interface?)

 RESOURCES:
 - [Django Official Tutorial](https://docs.djangoproject.com/en/2.1/intro/tutorial01/)